 Prickly Pear Seed Oil

-Extremely high in natural potent antioxidants and essential fatty acids, prickly pear seed oil is a carrier oil that helps moisturize, soften skin and prevent premature wrinkle formation and skin damage caused by free radicals and UV rays.
+Prickly Pear Seed Oil is a carrier oil with extremely high levels of natural, high-potency antioxidants and essential fatty acids that moisturize and soften the skin, and prevent premature wrinkling and skin damage caused by free radicals and UV rays.

-The cactus seed oil contains enormous amounts of vitamin E and K, which helps brighten hyperpigmentation and under-eye dark circles, boost cell regeneration as well as increase moisture retention levels.
+Cactus seed oil contains tremendous amounts of vitamins E and K, which helps lighten hyperpigmentation and under-eye dark circles, promote cell regeneration and increase moisture retention.

-It also has anti-inflammatory and antibacterial properties that helps wounds heal faster while reducing redness and irritation.
+It also has anti-inflammatory and antibacterial properties that speed wound healing and reduce redness and irritation.

 *Syn: Barbary Fig Seed Oil, Opuntia Ficus Indica, Indian fig oil

-Phytosterols are plant-derived compounds that are similar in structure and function to cholesterol, as it binds to water, making the skin look healthier and plumper.
+Phytosterols are plant-derived compounds that are similar in structure and function to cholesterol in that they bind water and make the skin look healthier and plumper.

-Phytosterols can be divided into plant sterols and plant stanols, which helps shield the skin from sun damage, environmental stressors, and moisture loss.
+Phytosterols can be divided into plant sterols and plant stanols, which shield the skin from sun damage, environmental stressors and moisture loss.

-We can’t synthesize phytosterols, but it can be found in various dietary sources of plant origin, such as vegetable oils (canola, safflower, sesame, soybean), nuts and seeds (pumpkin, cashew, peanut), cereals, and legumes.
+We cannot synthesize phytosterols, but they can be found in various dietary sources of plant origin, such as vegetable oils (canola, safflower, sesame, soybeans), nuts and seeds (pumpkin, cashew, peanut), cereals, and legumes.

-Rich in antioxidants, vitamin E, minerals, omega 3-and 6-fatty acids, pumpkin seed oil helps smooth the appearance of fine lines and wrinkles and protects skin against environmental stressors by neutralizing free radicals.
+Rich in antioxidants, vitamin E, minerals, omega-3 and 6 fatty acids, pumpkin seed oil helps smooth the appearance of fine lines and wrinkles and protects skin from environmental stressors by neutralizing free radicals.

-The pumpkin seed also contains zinc which has anti-inflammatory, antiseptic, and astringent properties that may be beneficial for oily skin types, especially those with inflammatory acne and related scarring.
+Pumpkin seeds also contain zinc, which has anti-inflammatory, antiseptic and astringent properties that may be beneficial for oily skin types, especially those with inflammatory acne and associated scarring.

 *Syn: Cucurbita Pepo

-Peptides are short strings of amino acids, which are building blocks of proteins that can be found in our body.
-Peptides works as a messenger in our body to help promote collagen production, reduce the appearance of fine lines and wrinkles, boost elasticity and firmness.
+Peptides are short strings of amino acids that are building blocks of proteins found in our bodies.
+Peptides act as messengers in our bodies to promote collagen production, reduce the appearance of fine lines and wrinkles, and improve elasticity and firmness.

-For maximum results, it’s better to use peptides in conjunction with skin brightening or antioxidant-rich ingredients which is excellent for anti-aging benefits.
+For maximum results, it is better to use peptides in conjunction with skin brightening or antioxidant-rich ingredients that are great for anti-aging effects.